slapxxi/magnum/README.md

 # Magnum - Flask Application

-It's purpose is to learn how to develop web applications with Flask.
+Its purpose is to learn how to develop web applications with Flask.

 ## Flask